- Fantastic money making opportunity.

 - The only pub in town!

-- Huge upside for functions, accommodation and normal Hotel areas
+- Huge upside for functions and Hotel areas.

-Contact Michael Philpott from Tourism Brokers for further information or to arrange an inspection.
+Contact Michael Philpott and Peter McHugh from Tourism Brokers for further information or to arrange an inspection.

 Property ID: 51HF (quote on enquiring)